Palestine Action terror ban made UK ‘international outlier’, High Court told

 Saturday’s arrests brought the total number of people arrested since the ban came into force to more than 200, with more than 72 arrested across the UK last weekend and 29 the week before.

-The hearing before Mr Justice Chamberlain is due to conclude on Monday.
+The hearing before Mr Justice Chamberlain concluded on Monday, with the judge saying he would give his decision on July 30.

-A decision may be given at the end of the hearing, or in writing at a later date.